mdubourg001/chaussette/README.md

 When started on port **9898**, for example, Chaussette will spawn a WebSocket server and, for every WebSocket client connecting to it, will create an associated Socket connected to specified host and port, and forward every data to it.

-**"Chaussette"** is the literal French translation of the word "Socket".

 ---